-- Highly scalable: quality health SaaS business model - Clinical grade at home device: Light and comfortable for the patient while enabling collection of high-quality signals to provide medical-grade (reimbursable) data - Greater convenience: At-home monitoring eliminates the need for patients to travel to a hospital or sleep clinic, which can be timeconsuming and inconvenient - Reduced cost: At-home monitoring is less expensive than hospital monitoring, as it eliminates the need for hospital.
+- Highly scalable: quality health SaaS business model. - Clinical grade at home device: Light and comfortable for the patient while enabling collection of high-quality signals to provide medical-grade (reimbursable) data. - Greater convenience: At-home monitoring eliminates the need for patients to travel to a hospital or sleep clinic, which can be timeconsuming and inconvenient. - Reduced cost: At-home monitoring is less expensive than hospital monitoring, as it eliminates the need for hospital resources. - True-sleep with traditional vascular-based-measures: In an age of mental health and wellbeing awareness, Somfit® provides the world first of its kind brain-based HST monitoring covering the traditional sleep respiratory disorders such as apnoea but also enabling providing these measures in the context of a brain and body based monitoring, or polysomnography (PSG) per the clinical term.